slawek-m/figures/README.md

-Figures is a simple package providing a way for creating and manipulation of geometrical ﬁgures.
+Figures is a simple package for creating and manipulating geometric figures.
-User can adds its own ﬁgures conforming the "Figure" interface.
-The manipulation of ﬁgures is realized in a batch form using the class "Batch".
-Batch runs commands implementing "Command" interface.
+The user can add his own figures in accordance with the "Drawing" interface.
-User can add its own command conforming "Command" interface.
-Batch implements the methods "Execute" and "Validate" for applying commands and checking if after manipulations ﬁgures don't overlap.
+Figure manipulation is done in batch form using the "Batch" class.
+Batch runs commands that implement the "Command" interface.
+The user can add his own command in accordance with the "Command" interface.
+Batch implements the "Execute" and "Validate" methods for executing commands and checking for overlapping figures after manipulations.